chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 request, by implementation constraint or policy, it SHOULD respond with `406 Not Acceptable` to any requests which require reliable return of an Encapsulated Response.
-The Relay Resource will forward this to the Client, which can fail or retry with unreliable delivery according to its own requirements.
+The Relay Resource will forward this to the Client, and the Client can then fail or retry with unreliable delivery according to its own requirements.

 Note that while it's possible for the Gateway to decide whether to